THE ULTIMATE CROCHET GUIDE – 5 essential things you NEED TO KNOW as a beginner crocheter

 You should also download my FREE Crochet Stitch Abbreviation Guide.
 It contains information about abbreviations in 6 different languages.
 You will eventually need to learn to tell all abbreviations apart because almost every crochet pattern contains abbreviations.

-Also, if you’re not a native English speaker or if you’re having trouble telling US crochet terms and UK crochet terms apart, this guide will be very helpful to you, especially when you’re new to crocheting.
+Also, if you’re not a native English speaker (like me) or if you’re having trouble telling US crochet terms and UK crochet terms apart, this guide will be very helpful to you, especially when you’re new to crocheting.